cicero78M/Cicero_V2/docs/premium_subscription.md

     - `sender_name` – name on the sending account (string, required).
     - `amount` / `transfer_amount` – amount transferred in rupiah (number,
       required; both field names are accepted).
-  - The endpoint stores `premium_tier`, `client_id`, `uuid`, and the submitted amount field name inside `dashboard_premium_request.metadata` for traceability, while also persisting normalized columns for filtering.
+  - The endpoint stores `premium_tier`, `client_id`, `user_id`, and the submitted
+    amount field name inside `dashboard_premium_request.metadata` for
+    traceability, while also persisting normalized columns for filtering.
-  - Admin WhatsApp notifications now include the requested tier, client ID, and user UUID alongside the transfer details.
-When `uuid` is omitted, the backend now defaults to the authenticated user's `user_id` (or `dashboard_user_id` as a fallback) so the dashboard can prefill the "UUID user" field without additional input.
+  - Admin WhatsApp notifications now include the requested tier, client ID, user ID, and dashboard user ID alongside the transfer details.
+When `user_id` is omitted, the backend defaults to the authenticated dashboard user's identifier so the form no longer needs to expose a UUID input.

 ### Auto-expiry for unattended dashboard requests